 About Documents on Irish Foreign Policy

-Documents on Irish Foreign Policy (DIFP) is a public history project for the study of modern Irish history through diplomacy.
+Documents on Irish Foreign Policy (DIFP) is a public history research programme for the study of modern Irish history through diplomacy.
 DIFP aims to make the history of Irish foreign policy accessible to all and promotes public engagement with the history of Ireland’s international relations.
-DIFP is a partnership project of the Royal Irish Academy, the National Archives of Ireland, and the Department of Foreign Affairs and Trade.
+DIFP is a partnership programme of the Royal Irish Academy, the National Archives, and the Department of Foreign Affairs.

-Documents on Irish Foreign Policy (DIFP) was established as a partnership between the Department of Foreign Affairs and Trade, the Royal Irish Academy and the National Archives of Ireland.
+Documents on Irish Foreign Policy (DIFP) was established as a partnership between the Department of Foreign Affairs, the Royal Irish Academy and the National Archives.
 This followed on from a commitment in the 1996 White Paper on Irish foreign policy, Challenges and opportunities abroad, to publish 'a series of foreign policy documents of historic interest' in order to 'encourage and assist greater academic interest in the study of Irish foreign policy'.

-Since its establishment in 1997 DIFP has published eleven hard copy volumes of documents, covering discrete periods from 1919 to 1961.
-The published documents are primarily selected from the Department of Foreign Affairs and Trade collection retained in the National Archives of Ireland, along with the archives of other government departments and the papers of relevant individuals retained in other repositories.
+Since its establishment in 1997 DIFP has published thirteen hard copy volumes of documents, covering discrete periods from 1919 to 1969.
+The published documents are primarily selected from the Department of Foreign Affairs collection retained in the National Archives, along with the archives of other government departments and the papers of relevant individuals retained in other repositories.

-In addition, the documents published in volumes I to VII (1919-45) are freely available online at www.difp.ie.
+In addition, the documents published in volumes I to IX (1919-51) are freely available online at www.difp.ie.
 Further volumes will be added as the series progresses.

 DIFP maintains a strong public profile nationally and internationally.
-Alongside the series of documents that form the core of the project, DIFP has developed a number of ancillary projects in partnership with the Department of Foreign Affairs and the National Archives, including exhibitions on Ireland's accession to the European Union and membership of the United Nations; an online exhibition on Ireland's international sovereignty from 1919 to 1949 (in partnership with UCD Archives); Ireland: A voice among the nations, an illustrated history of Irish foreign policy since 1919; and most recently the exhibition Into Europe: Ireland & the EU, 1973-2023, marking 50 years of Irish membership of the EEC/EU.
+Alongside the series of documents that form the core of the programme, DIFP has developed a number of ancillary projects in partnership with the Department of Foreign Affairs and the National Archives, including exhibitions on Ireland's accession to the European Union and membership of the United Nations; an online exhibition on Ireland's international sovereignty from 1919 to 1949 (in partnership with UCD Archives); Ireland: A voice among the nations, an illustrated history of Irish foreign policy since 1919; and most recently the exhibition Into Europe: Ireland & the EU, 1973-2023, marking 50 years of Irish membership of the EEC/EU.
 DIFP also played a central role as a partner in developing and co-curating the National Archives' landmark centenary exhibition The Treaty, 1921: Records from the Archives.